 GST Adjudication Set Aside: Lack of Proof of Hearing Notice - Maya Store Ruling

 For a business, receiving an adverse GST order without a chance to explain your side is a major procedural failure.
-But can the GST department claim they "uploaded" a notice to a now-defunct online portal without any proof?
-The Calcutta High Court has stepped in to clarify that "lack of proof" is "lack of service."
+The Calcutta High Court has clarified that "lack of proof" is "lack of service."

 "8.
-Since it has not been proved before this Court, to any decree of satisfaction, that the petitioners have been afforded an opportunity of hearing prior to the impugned decision being taken, therefore the said decision falls foul of the principles of natural justice as well as the provisions of Section 75(4) of the said Act of 2017 which grant statutory recognition to such principles."
+Since it has not been proved before this Court... that the petitioners have been afforded an opportunity of hearing prior to the impugned decision being taken, therefore the said decision falls foul of the principles of natural justice as well as the provisions of Section 75(4) of the said Act of 2017."

 The case involves Maya Store, which challenged a GST adjudication order passed under Section 73 for the period July 2017 to March 2018.
 The petitioner argued that the order was passed without any opportunity for a personal hearing.